 E-UTRA SRS carrier based switching, or

-UE dynamic Tx switches between two uplink carriers.
+UE dynamic Tx switches between two uplink carriers, or

+SCell in SCG is activated based on aperiodic CSI-RS.

 The requirements shall apply for E-UTRA-NR DC with an E-UTRA PCell.

 This clause contains interruptions where victim cell is PSCell or SCell belonging to SCG.
 Requirements for interruptions requirements when the victim cell is E-UTRA PCell or E-UTRA SCell belonging to MCG are specified in TS 36.133 [15].